v-gb/ocamlmig/doc/what.md

   necessary to more precisely control the changes.
 This could be better supported.
 - we could provide a command for sed-like transformation, but working on syntax trees with access to types.
-Rewrites like `ocamlmig replace '(Array.get : float array -> _)' Floatarray.get` could be useful.
+Rewrites like `ocamlmig replace '(Array.get : float array -> _)' Float.Array.get` could be useful.
 Or [this example](https://github.com/v-gb/Gillian/commit/e15ac20a5fac0849dae51523d1b73f1612f976e5), which is not easily done with sed due to precedence changes.

 # What ocamlmig doesn't do

-The ocamlmig executable supports specific form of rewrites that are too limiting in some cases.
-One could rewrite code in arbitrary ways by using ocamlmig as a library instead.
+The ocamlmig executable supports a specific form of rewrites that can't possibly cover everything possible.

+But one could rewrite code in arbitrary ways by using ocamlmig as a library instead.
 Then, only the limitations of the library itself would potentially be
-limiting: only builds that use dune and ocamlformat are supported (except for very simple changes), and of course functionality may not be implemented (like build feedback while rewriting files).
+limiting: only builds that use dune and ocamlformat are supported (except for very simple changes), and of course the library may be missing functionality (like getting build feedback while rewriting files).

 # Using ocamlmig